ctu-mrs/mrs_uav_system/README.md

 We think real-world and replicable experiments should support excellent research and science in robotics.
 Thus, our platform is built to allow safe real-world experimental validation of approaches in planning, control, estimation, computer vision, tracking, and more.

-> :warning: **Attention please: This README needs work.**
+> :warning: **Attention please: This README concerns the _old_ ROS1 version of the system.**
 >
-> The MRS UAV System 1.5 is being released, and this page needs updating.
-Please remember that the information on this page might not be valid.
-> Check this [WIP Google Document](https://docs.google.com/document/d/1NibHqNdyzzAYE7DNIMMq1HmzyFrBnISbzV17dP-waYw/edit?usp=sharing) for the latest news and changes.

-## TL;DR What has changed from the old system

-**Note:** The MRS UAV system v1.5 is still a Work-In-Progress and the documentation is undergoing maintanance ([Issue#169](https://github.com/ctu-mrs/mrs_uav_system/issues/169)).
-You can find the changes and new instructions in here [WIP Google Document](https://docs.google.com/document/d/1NibHqNdyzzAYE7DNIMMq1HmzyFrBnISbzV17dP-waYw/edit?usp=sharing).
-Any feedback is welcome (you can use the issues in this repo or comment on the Google Doc)!
+> Please, follow to the [README](https://github.com/ctu-mrs/mrs_uav_system/tree/ros2?tab=readme-ov-file#multi-robot-systems-group-uav-system) regarding the upcoming ROS2 version of the system.

 ## System properties